The 10 Best Natural Decongestants

-Yes, it’s a bit absurd, but it is incredible effective if you want quick relief.
+Yes, it’s a bit absurd, but it is incredibly effective if you want quick relief.
 Add several ice cube trays into a tub with water and then submerge just your toes into it until they go numb.
-And voila!

-I hope this article has been helpful to you, and to end, I’m going to give you some advice that will help prevent respiratory congestion:
+I hope this article has been helpful to you, and, to finish with, I’m going to give you some advice that will help prevent respiratory congestion:

 - Don’t smoke: The toxic substances that are released during cigarette combustion not only affect the skin and mouth, but they also promote the accumulation of fluid in the lungs and repress the immune system, leading to the appearance of several diseases.

 - Avoid becoming a passive smoker: Stay away from cigarette and tobacco smoke.
 Remember, this is highly damaging for your health, even when you don’t inhale directly.

 - Avoid abrupt temperature changes: Cover up in the evenings and when it’s raining.
 Don’t sit directly in front of the fan when you’re done exercising.
 Take care of your lungs.

 - Stay away from chemical products and other substances that could cause allergies.